featuring author and founder of Electric Eclectic Books, Paul White

 I thought about how I started writing.
 My parents fostered children, and I was the eldest of four siblings.
 I would entertain them by making up stories.
 Later, as I got older, I wanted to escape the noise and clutter downstairs.
 So I tucked myself away in my bedroom and wrote adventures.

 My stories were mainly me escaping to wherever I wanted, and to be whoever I wanted.
-Eventually, they evolved in two stories where I wasn’t always the main character!
+Eventually, they evolved into stories where I wasn’t always the main character!

 Paul shared a poem he had written when he was eight.
 I didn’t start writing poetry until I was a teenager.
 I loved writing for my friends and making them as humorous as possible.